Question from Denise A.: Rick, I went and bought a new flat screen TV a couple of days ago after asking the sales rep for a recommendation.

 Bonus tip: Want to make sure you never miss one of my tips?
 Click here to join my Rick’s Tech Tips Facebook Group!

-Notes: The links in this post are affiliate links.
-Since the prices on Amazon change frequently, any prices or savings listed in this post might not be in effect by the time you read this.
+Notes: Since the prices on Amazon change frequently, any prices or savings listed in this post might not be in effect by the time you read this.

 Want to ask Rick a tech question?
 Click here and send it in!